simphony/simphony-sqmpy/README.rst

-sqmpy stands for simple queue manager written in python and is a web application which is based on Flask miroframework and SAGA-Python distributed computing access layer.
-Sqmpy lets user to submit simple python or shell scripts on remote machines.
+sqmpy stands for simple queue manager written in python and is a web application which is based on Flask miroframework and SAGA-Python distributed computing access layer. sqmpy lets user to submit simple python or shell scripts on remote machines.
 Then user can monitor the running job in job detail page.
 The notification system will send emails after status changes to the user.
 Moreover sqmpy lets user to have a history of previous jobs and all files related to those jobs.

 Dependencies
 ------------
-Sqmpy has a few dependencies which will be installed while installing with *python setup* or *pip*:
+sqmpy has a few dependencies which will be installed while installing with *python setup* or *pip*:

 - SAGA-python
 - Flask